lnsy-dev/pochade-web-boilerplate/README.md

 # Pochade Alpha 0.1

 ![alt text](/pochade.png)
-## A Romantic Boilerplate for Web Development
+## A Beautiful Boilerplate for Web Development

 A boilerplate for node.js projects with some helper scripts for vanilla HTML, JS and CSS projects.
 This project is alpha.